Spider-Man: Far From Home: Filming

 Lloyd explained that the creative team had approached the film as a road-trip story, and so he wanted to maintain the distinct look and feel of each location visited.
 This meant giving each stop on the school trip a distinct lighting scheme and color palette.
 For example, Lloyd visited Venice three times during location scouting to discuss how the scenes there would be filmed, and learned that the city has a "bright, pastel feel, where the light comes through and hits a building.
 It bathes people in this warm, sandy light".
 Prague, on other hand, has a "more warm and cool mix, and the beauty of that sort of Baroque, eastern-European architecture."
 The production took advantage of lighting already on the buildings in Prague, which are often lit for texture in real life.
-Lloyd felt comfortable working within the aesthetic of the MCU after acting as director of photography on the first season of the MCU television series Daredevil and the miniseries The Defenders, as well as working on additional photography for the films Thor: Ragnarok (2017) and Captain Marvel (2019).
+Lloyd felt comfortable working within the aesthetic of the MCU after acting as director of photography on the first season of the Marvel Television series Daredevil (2015–2018) and the miniseries The Defenders (2017), as well as working on additional photography for the films Thor: Ragnarok (2017) and Captain Marvel (2019).
 Lloyd originally began planning to use the Alexa 65 cameras that Marvel usually films with, but Sony asked that they focus on optimizing the footage for their 2K releases, so the production switched to Alexa Mini cameras.
 This ended up being a lot easier for the camera department to use on location, and for combining live-action shooting with visual effects elements.